tgiachett/world-interactive/README.md

- Submit API requests into the the text box to make the map light up.
+ Submit API requests into the the text box to create a data visualization on the map.
 Consult the [REST COUNTRIES] API documentation site for valid endpoints.

 <image src="./public/worldInteractiveScreen.png">